elastic/elastic-otel-node/packages/opentelemetry-node/docs/metrics.md

 ## Process & runtime metrics

-EDOT Node.js also gathers metrics from the nodejs process your application is running.
+EDOT Node.js gathers metrics from the nodejs process your application is running.
 In order to do that EDOT Node.js is using the following packages:

 - `@opentelemetry/host-metrics` to gather `process.cpu.*` and `process.memory.*` metrics ([ref](https://github.com/open-telemetry/semantic-conventions/blob/80988c54712ee336cb3a6240b8845e9dfa8c9f49/docs/system/process-metrics.md?plain=1#L22))